"Heroes" (David Bowie song): Lyrics

+Analysis

-Nicholas Pegg and Thomas Jerome Seabrook argue that Heroes is not the "feelgood anthem" it is often interpreted as.
+Several commentators have argued that Heroes is not the "feelgood anthem" it is often interpreted as.
+Peter and Leni Gillman write that the song "is assumed to celebrate bravery and struggle against the odds: a testimony to 'the capacity for greatness [...] within us all."
 According to Bowie, the quotation marks in the title were intended to express "a dimension of irony" on the otherwise romantic or triumphant words and music.
-Describing the song, he stated it is about "facing reality and standing up to it", about achieving "a sense of compassion" and "deriving some joy from the very simple pleasure of being alive".
-Likewise, Pegg contests the song contains underlying dark themes that juxtapose its uplifting chord sequence and delirious vocal, such as "you can be mean, and I'll drink all the time", which is "hardly the most promisingly heroic statement", while the repeated announcement of "nothing will keep us together" asserts that time is short.
+He stated it is about "facing reality and standing up to it", about achieving "a sense of compassion" and "deriving some joy from the very simple pleasure of being alive".
+Pegg writes that the song contains underlying dark themes that juxtapose its uplifting chord sequence and delirious vocal delivery, while the repeated announcement of "nothing will keep us together" asserts that time is short.
 Additionally, the pronouncement that the narrator wants the relationship to last "just for one day" harkens back to the dark lyrics of "The Bewlay Brothers" (1971) and represents a shift from the Nietzschean "supermen" themes of Bowie's earlier works into the realm of heroism.
-Regarding the themes, Lurie stated:
+Discussing the themes, Blurt magazine's Robert Dean Lurie stated:

 Heroes is more akin to alchemy: We may be average and regular in the present moment, but we have the potential, at any time, for heroic thought and action – even if only for one day.
 The transformation can be brought about by an external event or through an internal change in perspective.